 Panjkovich A. and Svergun D.I.
 (2016) Deciphering conformational transitions of proteins by small angle X-ray scattering and normal mode analysis.
 Phys.
 Chem.
 Chem.
 Phys., 18, 5707-5719

-The SREFLEX program uses normal mode analysis (NMA) to estimate the flexibility of high-resolution models of biological macromolecules and improve their agreement with experimental small angle X-ray and neutron scattering (SAXS and SANS) data.
+The SREFLEX program uses normal mode analysis (NMA) in Cartesian space to estimate the flexibility of high-resolution models of biological macromolecules and improve their agreement with experimental small angle X-ray and neutron scattering (SAXS and SANS) data.

 The method starts from a given structural conformation and a corresponding SAS profile in relative disagreement.